 Manage a UK company?

-An important part of managing a UK company is keeping its statutory books and filings up to date.
+Inform Direct makes it easy by keeping statutory books and filings up to date.

-A special resolution is a resolution of the company’s shareholders which requires at least 75% of the votes cast by shareholders in favour of it in order to pass.
-Where no special resolution is required, an ordinary resolution may be passed by shareholders with a simple majority – more than 50% – of the votes cast.
+A special resolution is a method of passing a company decision that requires at least 75% of the votes cast by shareholders to be in favour of it.
+The more ‘ordinary’ company decisions require an ordinary resolution to be passed.
+By contrast these are passed by shareholders with a simple majority – more than 50% – of the votes cast.

 The need for a special resolution may help good decision-making, ensuring important changes are better considered

-- On a show of hands or poll at a general meeting of shareholders, potentially alongside other company business
+- A show of hands or poll at a general meeting of shareholders, potentially alongside other company business

 It’s important to use the right type of resolution.
 If you use an ordinary resolution where a special resolution is required, or don’t follow the correct procedure, the resolution could be invalid.